grega/meet-greet/README.md

-# Automated greets on Google Meets
+# Automated greets on Google Meet

-Uses Python to capture a video feed which is then sent to Google Meets, along with a script to detect when someone joins the call.
+Uses Python to capture a video feed which is then sent to Google Meet, along with a script to detect when someone joins the call.
 When someone joins, they will be automatically greeted with a waving animation overlaid on the video feed.

 Robot hand waving coming next...